Culinary Q&A: Dickie Brennan

 Q: Share with us an insider’s tip about making the most of our experience at your restaurants.

 A: Listen to your servers!
 We spend a lot of time educating our front-line staff.
 Before every shift, our chefs have a meeting with servers to tell them what just came in and is extra special.
-Depending on the season, we’ll have off the menu specials like soft-shell crabs, sweet jumbo lump crabmeat, and Gulf shrimp.
+Depending on the season, we’ll have off-the-menu specials like soft-shell crabs, sweet jumbo lump crabmeat, and Gulf shrimp.